DOB: 12th August 1993

 Learning the Ropes

 Like many competitive climbers, Megos got his first taste for climbing at a young age.
-His father, Jorgos Megos, was a keen mountaineer, having first discovered his passion for climbing whilst at university which he shared his two children Alexander and Alina Megos.
+His father, Jorgos Megos, was a keen mountaineer, having first discovered his passion for climbing whilst at university which he shared with his two children Alexander and Alina Megos.
 From the age of 6, the young German started to hone his skills at the nearby Frankenjura, a place regarded as one of Europe’s top sport climbing spots, home to iconic problems like Action Directe.

 By the age of 10, Megos was well on his way to becoming world-class talent, making daring 300m big-wall ascents with his father.
 At 13, he was invited to start training with the Bavarian state team, which quickly progressed to joining the German sport climbing team.
 It was here where he met the coaching duo Patrick Matros and Ludwig Korb, who both still coach Megos to this day, and two people he credits were instrumental to his success.
 Megos was one of the first students of the duo, who have since become renowned world-class climbing coaches and authored the training resource ‘Gimme Power: Effective Climbing Training’.